RepoDynamics/PyPackIT/docs/website/source/contribute/feedback/report/security.md

 #### Scope
-This policy applies to any source code, data, or configuration directly stored in our GitHub repository at {{pp_meta.url.github.home}}, and any software, package, website, or other digital products and services that are directly published/deployed from this repository.
+This policy applies to any source code, data, or configuration directly stored in our GitHub repository at {{ccc.url.github.home}}, and any software, package, website, or other digital products and services that are directly published/deployed from this repository.

 **Any service not expressly listed above**, such as any connected services, are **excluded from scope**